-In conformity with paragraph 4.8 of the common elements of this EER, in the master of Environmental and Energy Management, the validity of a result of a study unit has no time-limitation.
+In conformity with paragraph 3.9 of the common elements of the BMS Master EER, in MEEM, the validity of a result of a study unit has no time-limitation.
 Separate tests within a study unit are valid only within the academic year in which they were obtained.
 In case of compelling personal circumstances, the Examination Board may allow an extension of the latter term of validity.